Boundary concentration phenomena for an anisotropic Neumann problem in $\mathbb{R}^2$: Introduction

-Now we find that if $0<p<2$ and the domain $\mathcal{D}$ has some rational symmetries in higher dimensions $N\geq3$ such that the corresponding anisotropic coefficient $a(x)$ given by (\ref{1.12}) satisfies the assumptions in Theorem 1.2, then equation (\ref{1.3}) has a family of positive solutions with arbitrarily many mixed interior and boundary layers which collapse to the same $(N-2)$-dimensional minimal submanifold of $\partial\mathcal{D}$ as $\lambda$ tends to zero.
-Meanwhile, we observe that the assumptions in Theorem $1.2$ contain the following two cases:\\ (C1) \, $\xi_*\in\po$ is a strict local maximum point of $a(x)$ restricted to $\po$;\\ (C2) \, $\xi_*\in\po$ is a strict local maximum point of $a(x)$ restricted in $\Omega$ and satisfies $\partial_{\nu}a(\xi_*)=\langle\nabla a(\xi_*),\,\nu(\xi_*)\rangle=0$.\\ Arguing as in the proof of Theorem $1.2$, we readily prove that if (C1) holds, then problem (\ref{1.1}) has positive solutions with arbitrarily many boundary bubbles which accumulate to $\xi_*$ along $\po$; while if (C2) holds, then problem (\ref{1.1}) has positive solutions with arbitrarily many interior bubbles which accumulate to $\xi_*$ along the neighborhood near the inner normal direction of $\po$.
-As for the latter case, our result seems to close some {\it gap} which was left open in the literature \cite{AP} regarding such type of chemoattractant concentration from the stationary Keller-Segel system with linear chemotactical sensitivity function, namely involving the existence of solutions of equation $(\ref{1.3})|_{p=1,N\geq3}$ with an arbitrary number of interior layers which simultaneously accumulate along a suitable $(N-2)$-dimensional minimal submanifold of $\partial\mathcal{D}$ as $\lambda$ tends to zero.
+From Theorem 1.2 we derive that if $0<p<2$ and the domain $\mathcal{D}$ has some rational symmetries in higher dimensions $N\geq3$ such that the corresponding anisotropic coefficient $a(x)$ given by (\ref{1.12}) satisfies the assumptions in Theorem 1.2, then equation (\ref{1.3}) has a family of positive solutions with arbitrarily many mixed interior and boundary layers which collapse to the same $(N-2)$-dimensional minimal submanifold of $\partial\mathcal{D}$ as $\lambda$ tends to zero.
+Meanwhile, we observe that the assumptions in Theorem $1.2$ contain the following two cases:\\ (C1) $\xi_*\in\po$ is a strict local maximum point of $a(x)$ restricted to $\po$;\\ (C2) $\xi_*\in\po$ is a strict local maximum point of $a(x)$ restricted in $\Omega$ and satisfies $\partial_{\nu}a(\xi_*)=\langle\nabla a(\xi_*),\,\nu(\xi_*)\rangle=0$.\\ Arguing as in the proof of Theorem $1.2$, we readily prove that if (C1) holds, then problem (\ref{1.1}) has positive solutions with arbitrarily many boundary bubbles which accumulate to $\xi_*$ along $\po$; while if (C2) holds, then problem (\ref{1.1}) has positive solutions with arbitrarily many interior bubbles which accumulate to $\xi_*$ along the neighborhood near the inner normal direction of $\po$.
+As for the latter case, our result seems to close some \textit{gap} which was left open in the literature \cite{AP} regarding such type of chemoattractant concentration from the stationary Keller-Segel system with linear chemotactical sensitivity function, namely involving the existence of solutions of equation $(\ref{1.3})|_{p=1,N\geq3}$ with an arbitrary number of interior layers which simultaneously accumulate along a suitable $(N-2)$-dimensional minimal submanifold of $\partial\mathcal{D}$ as $\lambda$ tends to zero.
+Moreover, this type of boundary concentration phenomenon has also appeared in \cite{Z} for positive solutions of a higher-dimensional elliptic Neumann problem with large exponent.
 Finally, it is necessary to point out that radial solutions of equation $(\ref{1.3})|_{p=1}$ with concentration on an arbitrary number of internal spheres were built by Bonheure-Casteras-Noris \cite{BCN1} when the domain $\mathcal{D}$ is a ball with dimension $N\geq2$, but a remarkable fact is that, in opposition to our result or an analogous one given by Malchiodi-Ni-Wei \cite{MNW} for a singularly perturbed elliptic Neumann problem on a ball, the layers of those solutions do not accumulate to the boundary of $\mathcal{D}$ as $\lambda$ tends to zero.